EmptyBucket/Intervals/README.md

 ```csharp
 new MonthlyInterval(new DateTime(2022, 1, 1), new DateTime(2022, 2, 28), TimeSpan.FromDays(1), IntervalInclusion.Closed)
 ```
-This is an interval that consists of 31 + 28 granules for 2 months
+This is an interval that consists of 31 + 28 granules of 1 day for 2 months

 More examples:
 ```csharp